rihal-om/rihal-codestacker/Design/Readme.md

 # Challenges

-_All the details can be accessed from the attached ZIP where you'll find the Figma file_
+_All the details can be accessed from here where you'll find the Figma file and presentation deck_

 ## Topic 01: Predictive Crime Analytics Dashboard ##
 **Brief**